Module 1 – Content Strategy with Professor Phillip Simon

 Identifying risk and reward is a vital first step in gaining insight.
 In business circles, this often means framing content and its relationship to operation costs and profitability.
 Writing for Analytics Magazine, Douglas W. Hubbard and Douglas A. Samuelson describe this process as “measuring the intangibles”.
 How will a good content strategy increase efficiency, eliminate costs, or boost sales?

-In the beginning, you will ask more questions than give answers.
+To unlock those motivations, you will ask more questions in the beginning than give answers.
 We can all imagine how incomplete website content would lead to increased support calls or lost sales, but how do we calculate the real impact ineffective content has on our organization’s effectiveness?
 Well, let’s do the math.

 Recently, I worked on a campaign for an advertising agency that specializes in pharmaceutical clients.
-On drug campaigns, there was a piece of content, the “Important Safety Information”, that was required by law on every email, interactive banner and web asset.
-It was part of the labeling for the medicine.
-I noticed that the team spent a significant amount of time correcting mistakes and matching the ISI of each asset with the latest release from the client.
-On average, each project manager, quality assurance reviewer and editorial team member reported spending an average of 3 hours going back and forth on each asset ensuring that the ISI was correct with designers and developers.
-That means that on a 6-month campaign cycle, 3 hrs x $40 (average hourly rate of the employee) x 5 (average employee involved in an asset) x 20 promotional emails = $12,000.
-Now let’s add all the banners and web pages that are also part of the campaign.
-Twenty interactive banners (5 distributions with 4 different sizes each) $12,000, Five web pages containing this information across the main site and several microsites $3,000, Six direct mail pieces (cards and brochure) $3,600.
-So, for one label update, approximately $30,600 is lost just checking what should be copied and pasted boilerplate information.
-This is a hidden cost of production that is draining profits or being passed on to the client.
-It is the result of repetitive manual work and a lack of business process addressing this very important piece of content.
+On drug campaigns, there was an important piece of content, the “Important Safety Information”, that was required by law on every email, interactive banner and web asset.
+I noticed that the team spent a significant amount of time correcting mistakes and matching the ISI of each interactive asset with the latest release from the client.
+On average, each project manager, quality assurance reviewer and editorial team member reported spending about 3 hours going back and forth ensuring that the ISI was correct.
+After calculating all the time spent updating this content, approximately $30,600 is lost per year just checking what should be copied and pasted boilerplate information.
+I was staggered by this hidden cost of production.

-Now imagine, if the cost of setting up a central repository on the agency intranet with a master ISI, that all team members could refer to for their assets and simply pull the most recent and correct information for their campaign assets.
-These would be posted in various formats for convenience (pain text, html, sketch, InDesign etc.) 1 pm or editor x 8hrs x $40 (average hourly rate) (320) + 1 developer x 8hrs x $40 (320) = $640.
+Then I calculated the cost of setting up a central repository on the agency intranet with a master ISI, that all team members could refer to for their assets and simply pull the most recent and correct information for their campaign assets.
+This would have cost $640.

-Casey explains that a content strategy for an entire organization and across all channels is super complex and very steeped in business management and operations.
-It will involve changes to how people perform their jobs and will inevitably involve more than just content.
+Casey explains that a content strategy for a large organization is complex and steeped in business management and operations.
+It would involve changes to how people perform their jobs and will inevitably involve more than just content.
 Problems with content may stem from problems involving people and the processes they use to do their work.
+But it doesn’t serve your goal to become judgemental or combative, rather make them an allies.
 Keep in mind two important principles about people and processes.
 First, everyone—or almost everyone—has good intentions and is trying to do good work.
-The people involved in making content decisions and doing content work are doing the best they can with the skills they have and the guidance they get.
+Second, the people involved in making content decisions and doing content work are doing the best they can with the skills they have and the guidance they get.
+It is your job to show them a better approach which may take persuasion.

 In my example, it appears that with an internal investment of time and a simple modification to current practices with existing tools, the agency can save about 30K per cycle.
 The change would also have non-monetary benefits such as improved employee efficiency, greater transparency, accountability, and less stress.
 See Figure 1. from a presentation by Melissa Rach, Partner & Co-Founder at Dialog Studios for another example of how to quantify the value of content, a content strategy and proper content management.
 She encourages content strategists to make logical assumptions when calculating the intangibles.